leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 **Other**

-- There's a tradeoff between liberty and public health in the short term
-  - Even John Stuart Mill did not believe that a sick person under quarantine should have freedom to go out
-  - Given there's no antiviral, we have to tradeoff liberty in the short term for benefit of broader society
-  - Have to be cautious since some small liberties once given away don't come back, e.g. security screenings post 9-11

 - How should we think about welfare and Universal Basic Income (UBI) in the modern world?
   - Media is doing a good job on bringing spotlight on some of worst hit people who do not have resources